oroinc/documentation/commerce/user_guide/getting_started/records/data_management_form.rst

    - In the grid on the **All <Entity name>** page (the page with the list of all entity records), choose the entity record you want to edit, click the ellipsis menu at the right-hand end of the corresponding row and then click the |IcEdit| **Edit** icon.

-   - Open the entity view page and click the  :guilabel:`Edit` button in the upper-right corner.
+   - Open the entity view page and click the **Edit** button on the top right.

    .. image:: /user_guide/img/getting_started/ui_components/edit_page_example.png